What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 What makes a good summative assessment?

-An assessment that has a clear purpose and allows comparisons to be made with the results or past or future assessments.
+An assessment with a clear purpose which allows comparisons to be made with past or future assessments.

 What are three examples of summative assessment?